sim-1one/OpenAI-CoreIntegration/Arc-SQL BPA/README.md

 | replace with tenant id | HTTP Module: Tenant ID | Replace with your Tenant ID |

 <h3> Important </h3>
- This LogApp and the following changes are an example of integrating SQL BPA results with OpenAI.
+ This LogApp and the following changes are an example of integrating SQL BPA results with OpenAI, creating an HTML report send via Email with OpenAI comment of Severity High result.
  You can customize them to your liking such as changing the query and/or question to  ChatGPT as well as sending the results not only via email but also to Ondrive or Storage Account for example
+ Before using you must have enabled and performed SQL Best Practices Assessment.

 <h3>Deploy</h3>